Person in athletic wear stretching on all fours.

 A brief history

 1. I was blogging on the world wide web, so the questions I received on my physical therapy website usually came from people around the world who needed help but were in no position to visit.
-They would often say my treatment approach made sense but was not available where they lived.
+People would often say my treatment approach made sense but was not available where they lived.

-In 2016 I got it into my head to create a therapeutic exercise program as good as my weights; efficient, progressive, and total body, that could be implemented at home by virtually anyone.
-It took a lot of trial and error, not so much from the rehab perspective, as that was fairly easy, but getting bodyweight exercise as good as lifting weights?
-Not so easy.
-But in 2018 I had a breakthrough, resulting in my Level-3 exercises.
-Is it as good as lifting weights two hours per day on a 3 on 1 off split if you want to be a competitive bodybuilder?
-No. Or similar volume of training for a competitive weightlifter?
-No. But both are few people’s goals.
+In 2016 I got the idea to create a therapeutic exercise program as good as my weights; ideally efficient, progressive, and total body, that could be implemented at home by virtually anyone.
+It took a lot of trial and error, not so much from the rehab perspective, as that was fairly easy.
+It helps that knowing what not to do is easily half of the battle.

-However, for all around total body strength and stamina, and being lean all year, around an ideal bodyweight, I honestly think it’s better.
-And it just takes a yoga mat, and for the ambitious, some place to do pullups.
-It turned out so much better than I expected that I made F5 my personal workout.
+However, for all-around total body strength, stamina, and being lean all year, around an ideal body weight, and not to mention minute-per-minute results, F5 seems the clear winner.
+And it just takes a yoga mat and, for the ambitious, some place to do Pullups.

 And let me tell you about yoga…

-I was against yoga, for all kinds of reasons, that to this day are still not wrong.
+I was against yoga for all kinds of reasons that, to this day, are still not wrong.
 For example:

-1. When you study what causes neck and back pain you’ll learn that many, if not most, yoga “poses” are flat out bad for your spine.
+1. When you study what causes neck and back pain, you’ll learn that many, if not most, yoga “poses” are flat-out bad for your spine.

 2. Much sideways stretching of the knees and hips isn’t doing their ligaments a lot of good either.